66+ Knit Hat Patterns for Winter

 Once you start knitting hats, it can be difficult to stop.
-These free knitting patterns are relatively quick and are almost always a lot of fun to throw together.
-If you're addicted to hat patterns, try out one of these cute knit hats.
-There are all kinds of free knitting patterns for hats in this collection that are perfect for any season.
+If you're addicted to hat patterns, there are all kinds of free knitting patterns for hats in this collection that are perfect for any season.
 Not too light, not too heavy; just right for chilly autumn or spring temperatures.
-Adult hats and kid’s hats.
-Baby hat knitting patterns and easy hat knitting patterns.
-Funny hats.
-Colorful hats.
-Hat knitting patterns for beginners.
-Some patterns use thin yarn, some call for thick yarn.
-Some are quick and others lengthy.
 You name it, it’s here, ready for you to enjoy.
 So just choose your favorite, break out your knitting needles, and cast on for your new favorite knit hat pattern.

 We're always updating with more knitted hat patterns for the winter, so check back whenever you're looking for more fashionable knit hats or chunky and warm knits.
 Keeping your ears and head warm and cute is our number one priority.

 Caitlin Eaton is the managing editor of I Like Knitting, I Like Crochet, We Like Sewing magazines, and so much more.